 Recommended by Melissa from The Family Voyage

 Paris has so many incredible art museums that it’s a shame not to visit at least one during your family’s trip to France!
-Our favorite choice with kids is the Musee d’Orsay.
+Our favourite choice with kids is the Musee d’Orsay.

 If your children are interested in art, you’re sure to find something to captivate them.
 The museum’s layout makes navigating to their preferred styles a breeze; we like to go straight for the middle floor on the right side where works by Van Gogh and other post-Impressionist artists are housed, as the styles are engaging for young visitors – and you’re never too far from the cafe.